raspberrypi/pico-sdk/README.md

           ```

-   * With the Raspberry Pi Pico SDK as a submodule
+   * Or with the Raspberry Pi Pico SDK as a submodule :
       1. Clone the SDK as a submodule called `pico-sdk`
       1. Setup a `CMakeLists.txt` like: